kdVincler/NeXess_backend/README.md

 - http://localhost:8000/admin/
 - http://127.0.0.1:8000/admin/

 You can use the standard keyboard interrupt (Ctrl + C) to stop the server at any time.
 Closing the terminal window where runserver was called will also stop the server.
-The '0.0.0.0:8000' command is needed to make the server reachable on the local network.

 ### A note on the `IP_ADDRESS` environmental variable.